-The Trial Chamber is convinced that Dragan Jokić knew that Bosnian Muslim prisoners were detained at the Grbavci School awaiting their execution when he told someone to go there.
-The Trial Chamber therefore finds that Dragan Jokić knew that he was sent to Orahovac specifically in order to dig mass graves for the victims of the executions.
-By telling him to take the excavator to Orahovac, Dragan Jokić provided practical assistance that had a substantial effect on the commission of the crime.
+The Chamber was convinced that Jokić knew that Bosnian Muslim prisoners were detained at the Grbavci school awaiting their execution when he ordered some of his men to transport a piece of excavation equipment there.
+The Chamber therefore found that Jokić knew that he was sent to Orahovac specifically in order to dig mass graves for the victims of the executions, and that by ordering that the excavator be taken to Orahovac, Jokić provided practical assistance that had a substantial effect on the commission of the crime.

-It has not been established beyond reasonable doubt that Dragan Jokić provided substantial assistance to the mass execution that was subsequently committed at Petkovci School and Dam.
-The Trial Chamber has not found evidence that members of the Zvornik Brigade took part in this execution.
+It was not established beyond reasonable doubt that Jokić provided substantial assistance to the mass execution that was subsequently committed at Petkovci school and dam.
+The Chamber did not find evidence that members of the Zvornik Brigade took part in that execution.

-The Trial Chamber found that Dragan Jokić knew of the detention of Bosnian Muslim prisoners at the Pilica School as early as 14 July.
-Furthermore, the Trial Chamber found beyond reasonable doubt that Jokić, as Chief of Engineering, was informed of the 16 July request for heavy machinery and was in contact with Engineering Company members in order to effectuate the request.
-As a result of Dragan Jokić's actions, Zvornik Brigade engineering resources and personnel were sent.
-The Trial Chamber is convinced beyond reasonable doubt that Dragan Jokić knew that these resources were sent in order to dig mass graves.
+The Chamber found that Jokić knew of the detention of Bosnian Muslim prisoners at the Pilica school as early as 14 July.
+Furthermore, the Chamber found beyond reasonable doubt that Jokić, as chief of engineering, was informed of the 16 July request for heavy machinery and was in contact with Engineering Company members in order to effectuate the request.
+As a result of Jokić's actions Zvornik Brigade engineering resources and personnel were sent.
+The Chamber was convinced beyond reasonable doubt that Jokić knew that these resources were sent in order to dig mass graves.
+The Chamber therefore found that it had been established beyond reasonable doubt that Jokić knew that murders were committed on a vast scale at Orahovac, Pilica/Branjevo Military Farm, and Kozluk, and that Jokić aided and abetted the commission of those murders.